supmeet/ExpressionDetection/README.md

 1. models/: Contains the trained model files and deployment code.
 2. datasets/: Holds the dataset used for training and testing.
 3. demo/: Includes a short video demo of the deployed models.
+4. templates/: HTML Files to be used for the Flask App
-4. notebooks/: Jupyter notebooks used for training and testing the models.
+5. notebooks/: Jupyter notebooks used for training and testing the models.
-5. requirements.txt: List of Python dependencies required for the project.
+6. requirements.txt: List of Python dependencies required for the project.
-6. README.md: This file providing an overview of the project.
+7. README.md: This file providing an overview of the project.

 ## Video Demo
 A video demo showcasing the functionality of the deployed models can be found here.